DrewML/dotcomblog/posts/[2022-11-10]apollo-client-real-world-performance.md

 >
 > In the large majority of cases, a query such as the following should be divided into multiple queries that are distributed among the appropriate components

-My experience in Production over the last several years has shown me that this is _not good advice_ if you care about the performance of your app, both in SSR and during client rendering.
+My experience in Production over the last couple years has shown me that this is _not good advice_ if you care about the performance of your app, both on the server and on the client.

 ### Example